adunning/dissertation/source/06-reading-alexander.md

         -   4.45.28.
 Ex sermone qui sic incipit.
 Abraham mortuus est.
         -   4.45.29.
 Ex eodem sermone.

 There is a good case to be made for the second book as an unplanned addition.
 Although there is no shift in the hand, book one is never described as such: it might have originally ended on fol.
-68v, where the 'sermon' closes with a doxology and space left at the bottom of the page; or with the amorphous 'Ad libellum' section that follows, which collects several verses and is restricted to both sides of fol.
+68v, where the 'sermon' closes with a doxology and space at the bottom of the page; or with the amorphous 'Ad libellum' section that follows, which collects several verses and is restricted to both sides of fol.
 69.

-Geoffrey is quite careful citing the sources he uses.
+Geoffrey is quite careful in citing the sources he uses.
 The beginning each source is carefully noted, though occasional errors are made, usually through the omission of rubrics.
-Sources, however, are not exactly quoted verbatim: McDonough has already given many examples of Geoffrey's tendency to recast passages from Alexander to fit their new context, adding connecting phrases and other passages from Alexander in the margins as explanations [@mcdonough:2005cambridge, pp. 795–799].
+Yet he does not quote sources verbatim: McDonough gives many examples of Geoffrey's tendency to recast passages from Alexander to fit their new context, adding connecting phrases and other passages from Alexander in the margins as explanations [@mcdonough:2005cambridge, pp. 795–799].
 Words are added to make them flow together with the other excerpts, and he ensures that no loose ends are left after their removal from their original context – removing cross-references, or some of Alexander's exclamations (e.g. 'O pia magdalena') not related to the new theme at hand.
 Even where he is following the text fairly closely, he often modifies the punctuation.
 For instance, this passage from the *Tractatus super Mulierem fortem* appears as follows in the florilegium:

-> *Ex tractatu super mulierem fortem.*
+> *Ex tractatu super Mulierem fortem.*
 >
 > Nonne claustri leta facies˷ paradysi representat amenitatem?
 Viror intermedius planiciei interiacentis. ad pascua uite nos inuitat⸝ prenuncians orti deliciarum uoluptates arbor meditulium prati obumbrans⸵ ligni uite quod est in medio paradysi tipum gerit. si formam dispositionis quadrate consulas. transmitteris ad conformitatem .iiii.or uirtutum principalium. longitudo ex equo respondens latitudini docet equalia esse latera ciuitatis.
 (Gg.6.42, fol.
 168v)